Building Opens: 8:30 a.m.

 Inquiries about this policy or the application of Title IX may be directed to the District's Title IX Coordinator(s), the Assistant Secretary for Civil Rights of the United States Department of Education, or both.

-The district has designated and authorized the following district employee(s) to serve as its Title IX Coordinator(s): Cory Wood, High School Principal, 315-287-1900, wood.cory@gcsk12.org, and Jessica Sullivan, Assistant Superintendent, 315-287-4836, sullivan.jessica@gcsk12.org.
+The district has designated and authorized the following district employee(s) to serve as its Title IX Coordinator(s): Cory Wood, Executive Director of Operations and Personnel, 315-287-1013, wood.cory@gcsk12.org, and Jessica Sullivan, Assistant Superintendent, 315-287-4836, sullivan.jessica@gcsk12.org.

 The full policy can be found on our website: Board Policies as Policy 5693, Pest Management & Pesticide Use.

-The Gouverneur Central School district uses an Integrated Pest Management approach to control weeds, structural and landscape pests and to minimize pesticide exposure to students, employees and visitors.
+The Gouverneur Central School District uses an Integrated Pest Management approach to control weeds, structural and landscape pests and to minimize pesticide exposure to students, employees and visitors.
 The district will maintain a list of those people who wish to receive forty-eight (48) hour notice before pesticide applications and will deliver such notice in a timely fashion to all affected.
-To receive these notifications, please send a written request to Harold Simmons, GCSD pesticide representative, at 133 E. Barney St., Gouverneur NY 13642, or simmons.harold@gcsk12.org.
+To receive these notifications, please send a written request to Cory Wood, GCSD pesticide representative, at 133 E. Barney St., Gouverneur NY 13642, or wood.cory@gcsk12.org.

 In accordance with the Federal EPA Asbestos Hazard Emergency Response Act (AHERA), all public and private K-12 schools in the United States are required to inspect their facilities for asbestos.
 An additional requirement of the regulations is that parents and staff are to be informed that the inspection was done.

 A copy of the AHERA management plan is in the Main Office and available for your inspection.
-For additional information or questions, contact Harold Simmons, Director of Facilities in the Gouverneur Central School Office at 315-287-1013.
+For additional information or questions, contact Cory Wood, Executive Director of Operations & Personnel in the Gouverneur Central School Office at 315-287-1013.

 The district is committed to maintaining the privacy and security of student data and teacher and principal data.
 In accordance with New York Education Law Section 2-d and its implementing regulations, the following is a summary of the district’s Parents' Bill of Rights.
 The entire document and supplemental information can be found on our website at https://sites.google.com/gcsk12.org/gcsd-edlaw2-d.